Licensed in OR, WA, TX & NM

 I have dual training as a psychotherapist and biological scientist.
-I am a Licensed Professional Counselor (LPC) in Oregon and a Licensed Mental Health Counselor (LMHC) in Washington.
-I am also a board certified counselor (NCC).
-I have two Master’s degrees, one in Biology and one in Professional Mental Health Counseling, and I am also a certified Ayurvedic Practitioner.
-Prior to pursuing my education and training in mental health, I worked for over 10 years as a research scientist in the fields of cancer, neurobiology, and stem cell research.
+I am a Licensed Professional Counselor (LPC) in Oregon and Texas, a Licensed Mental Health Counselor (LMHC) in Washington, and a Licensed Professional Clinical Mental Health Counselor (LPCC) in New Mexico.
+I have two Master’s degrees, one in Molecular Biology and one in Professional Mental Health Counseling, and I am also a certified Ayurvedic Practitioner.
+Prior to pursuing my education and training in mental health, I worked for over 10 years as a biological research scientist in the fields of cancer, neurobiology, and stem cell research.
 In addition, I have several years of experience working in a medical laboratory analyzing and interpreting laboratory results of SIBO breath tests.

 My practice primarily focuses on helping clients to identify and work through the underlying cause of symptoms, rather than only focusing on symptoms.
 I work with clients to address the psychological and emotional issues that may be underlying or exacerbating their symptoms on the mental, emotional and physical levels.
 Symptoms often manifest in different ways for different people, and can appear complicated or "treatment resistent" when the underlying cause is not understood and addressed.
 Often, symptoms are driven or exacerbated by excessive stress and/or unhealed trauma and may manifest in the form of various psychological and emotional symptoms or disorders, as well as in the form of physical pain, somatic symptoms, or health issues/conditions.